 Why choose Down Under Cruise and Dive?

-“Evolution” departs Cairns daily offering a fast, comfortable and affordable cruise, with five hours spent visiting two spectacular outer Great Barrier Reef destinations.
-This luxury, modern vessel provides a superior ride in all weather conditions, no big crowds and exclusive protected reef locations.
-Professional, friendly and attentive staff ensure a safe and enjoyable fun-filled experience.
+Our luxury superyacht, Evolution, departs Cairns offering a fast, comfortable, and affordable cruise, with five hours spent visiting two spectacular outer Great Barrier Reef destinations.
+This luxury, modern vessel provides a superior ride in all weather conditions, and exclusive protected reef locations.
+Professional, friendly, and attentive staff ensure a safe and enjoyable fun-filled experience.

 How long we are at the reef?